 Music theatre and operetta roles include; Johanna (Sweeney Todd), Mabel (The Pirates of Penzance), Josephine (H.M.S.
 Pinafore), Florence (Chess), Young Heidi (Follies), Cosette (Les Miserables), Mary Magdalene (Jesus Christ Superstar), Side by Side by Sondheim, Yum Yum (Hot Mikado), Sarah (Guys and Dolls), The Witch (Into the Woods - CAT AWARD 'Best Actress in a Musical') & Lucy (Jekyll & Hyde).

-Rachael is a sought after voice teacher, style coach and music tutor having unique insight into the technical and stylistic demands of several idioms of music.
-She is a Performance Teaching Fellow at the ANU School of Music, and in recent years has taught at several private schools, colleges, and regional conservatoire.
+Rachael is a sought-after voice teacher, style coach and music tutor having unique insight into the technical and stylistic demands of several idioms of music.
+In addition to running her own busy private teaching studio, Rachael is the Jazz and Contemporary Voice teacher on faculty at the ANU School of Music and has taught at several private schools, colleges, and regional conservatoire.
 She has also been a sessional music teacher for CIT and NSW TAFE.

 Rachael completed her Master of Music degree at ANU School of Music on a full scholarship and subsequently travelled to the UK and Europe for an intensive period of professional development, working with some of the world's leading voice experts.
 She is a certified 'voice-nerd' and stays abreast of the latest voice science research, attending conferences and maintaining membership with leading national and international multidisciplinary voice organisations.

 "When I first heard Rachael I was struck by an ethereal quality in her voice.
 She is at the age now where her tone is rich,

 her skills highly polished, and now with a delicate touch of soulfulness."